-Cris Carter has finished off the Pro Football Hall of Fame inductions Saturday night, the final member of the Class of 2013 to be enshrined.
+Cris Carter Enters NFL Hall Of FameCris Carter has finished off the Pro Football Hall of Fame inductions Saturday night, the final member of the Class of 2013 to be enshrined.
 The emotional Carter, an Ohio native, needed six tries to make the hall, even though he retired as the No. 2 career receiver behind Jerry Rice.
 He choked back tears talking about his mentor Reggie White during his speech after being presented by his son, Duron.
 Carter referred to his problems with alcohol while playing three years for the Eagles before being released.

 Clutch, Difficult Catches Helped Set Carter ApartCris Carter's entry into the exclusive club in Canton will be commemorated with a bronze head-and-shoulders bust, like all of the Pro Football Hall of Fame members before him.
 His hands might be a more appropriate body part to feature.

 Carter Thanks Vikings For Help Through Drug IssuesCris Carter is back in Minnesota for the first time since his election to the Pro Football Hall of Fame.

 Cris Carter Among 7 Hall Of Fame InducteesNo one was more emotional than Cris Carter, who took six years to get in despite putting up some of the best receiving numbers in NFL history.
 He broke down in tears but quickly pointed out "it's not because I'm sad."

-A lot of talented NFL players have yet to win the big one.
+Pick-A-Side: Who's The Best To Never Have Won The Super Bowl?A lot of talented NFL players have yet to win the big one.

-Randy Moss, Jared Allen and Fran Tarkenton — who's your favorite Minnesota Viking?
+Pick-A-Side: Who's Your All-Time Favorite MN Viking?Randy Moss, Jared Allen and Fran Tarkenton -- who's your favorite Minnesota Viking?